 Skip to content

-How to Set Up Google Reader Revenue Manager Enterprise with Arc XP Subscriptions
+How to Set Up Google Reader Revenue Manager with Arc XP Subscriptions

 Integration overview

 You have two primary integration options.
-The most basic integration is Retention, which requires communicating subscription entitlements to Google so that the reader has access to their subscription and so that Google can highlight content from this relevant source with search results and Google News.
-Arc XP Subscriptions currently offers an integration for Subscribe with Google subscriptions purchased on the web and will add support for Play store purchases later in the year.
+The most basic is Retention, which communicates subscription entitlements to Google so that the reader has access to their subscription across Google surfaces and so that Google can highlight your content in Search and News results.
+Arc XP Subscriptions supports web purchases through SwG; Play store purchase support is also available (see the SDK section below).

 Retention